 A self-described jamgrass acoustic power trio, Three Ring Circle consists of Blue Highways resonator guitarist Rob Ickes, Ricky Skaggs fiddler and mandolin player Andy Leftwich, and Nashville bassist-about-town Dave Pomeroy.
 The trio have been making regular appearances in Nashville for […]

-SPONSORED BY Yep Roc Records
+SPONSORED BY Down The Road Records